 Could Judge Decide MVA Case on “Geometry Alone”?

-In a recent Ontario case, the driver of the first car (the “First Driver”) was hit from behind by the driver of the second car (the “Second Driver”), who suffered injuries and sued for damages.
-As the court explained, this permutation is somewhat uncommon:
+In a recent Ontario motor vehicle accident case, the driver of the first car (the “First Driver”) was hit from behind by the driver of the second car (the “Second Driver”), who suffered injuries and sued for damages.
+As the court explained, this situation where a driver sues who has rear ended another driver is somewhat uncommon:

 Typically, when one car hits another from behind, it is the operator of that car that bears the liability.
 The reason for this is obvious.
 It is the driver in the back that can see what is happening and who has the obligation to keep a sufficient distance between the two vehicles such that he or she can stop quickly upon being confronted with an unexpected situation or emergency.
 Nonetheless, in this case, it is the operator of the car in the back who sues and is the plaintiff.

 The Second Driver’s claim was later dismissed on summary judgment, with the motion judge finding that he was wholly to blame for the accident.
 In particular, the judge rejected the Second Driver’s theory that the accident had occurred because the First Driver’s car had suddenly swerved in front of him, come to a sudden stop, and made a collision inevitable.
 In concluding that the First Driver could not have been at fault, the motion judge said:

 Geometry alone makes this plain.
 For the damage to occur, as it did, it would be necessary for the [First Driver’s] vehicle to have swerved cleanly into the path of the car being driven by the [Second Driver’s] in time for it to straighten out the path it was travelling such that it was in place to be struck cleanly in the rear without any skid-marks or other sign of this kind of precipitous manoeuvre.